twisted/twisted/docs/projects/names/howto/client-tour.rst

 All the ``IResolverSimple`` and ``IResolver`` methods are asynchronous and therefore return ``deferreds``.

-:api:`twisted.names.client.getHostByName <getHostByName>` (part of ``IResolverSimple``) simply returns an IP address whereas :api:`twisted.names.client.lookupMailExchange <lookupMailExchange>` returns three lists of DNS records -- representing answer records, authority records, and additional records.
+:api:`twisted.names.client.getHostByName <getHostByName>` (part of ``IResolverSimple``) simply returns an IP address whereas :api:`twisted.names.client.lookupMailExchange <lookupMailExchange>` returns three lists of DNS records.
+These three lists contain answer records, authority records, and additional records.

-Since we are sending requests using using :api:`twisted.conch.stdio <twisted.conch.stdio>` you will notice that initially, the deferred returned by the DNS lookup functions, has not fired -- it is waiting for a response from the DNS server.
+Since we are sending requests using :api:`twisted.conch.stdio <twisted.conch.stdio>` you'll notice that initially, the deferred returned by the DNS lookup functions, has not fired -- its waiting for a response from the DNS server.

-We type ``_`` (the default variable) a little later, to display the value of the deferred after an answer has been received and the deferred has fired.
+So we type ``_`` (the default variable) a little later, to display the value of the deferred after an answer has been received and the deferred has fired.

 .. note::
    * Unlike its posix equivalent, ``getHostByName`` may return an IPv6 address

    * ``IResolver`` contains separate functions for looking up each of the common DNS record types

-   * ``IResolver`` includes a lower level ``query`` function for issuing arbitrary queries.
+   * ``IResolver`` includes a lower level ``query`` function for issuing arbitrary queries

-   * The :api:`twisted.names.client <names.client>` module ``directlyProvides`` both the :api:`twisted.internet.interfaces.IResolverSimple <IResolverSimple>` and the :api:`twisted.names.internet.IResolver <IResolver>` interfaces.
+   * The :api:`twisted.names.client <names.client>` module ``directlyProvides`` both the :api:`twisted.internet.interfaces.IResolverSimple <IResolverSimple>` and the :api:`twisted.names.internet.IResolver <IResolver>` interfaces

-   * :api:`twisted.names.client.createResolver <createResolver>` constructs a global resolver, which performs queries against the same DNS sources and servers used by the underlying operating system.
+   * :api:`twisted.names.client.createResolver <createResolver>` constructs a global resolver which performs queries against the same DNS sources and servers used by the underlying operating system.

-     That is, it will use the DNS server IP addresses found in a local ``resolv.conf`` file (if the operating system provides such a file) and it will use a OS specific ``hosts`` file path.
+     That is, it will use the DNS server IP addresses found in a local ``resolv.conf`` file (if the operating system provides such a file) and it will use an OS specific ``hosts`` file path.

 Creating a New Resolver